 Treatment For A Pulled Calf Muscle

 Fortunately, surgery isn’t applicable to Pulled Calf Muscles, but a consultation is necessary.
-Once you get a calf muscle strain, it is necessary that you visit the best ortho centre in India for an evaluation.
+Once you get a calf muscle strain, it is necessary that you visit the best orthopedic hospital in India for an evaluation.

 The provided treatment will generally aim at healing the muscle and preventing further damage.
 Possible treatment approaches include;